Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decompositions for complex manifolds

 The Bia{\l}ynicki--Birula decomposition enjoys useful functorial properties and we shall describe the principal ones below, beginning with the elementary

-\begin{mainthm}[Bia{\l}ynicki--Birula decomposition for a properly embedded complex submanifold of a complex manifold with a $\CC^*$ action] Let $X$ be a finite-dimensional complex manifold, $Y \subset X$ be a properly embedded complex submanifold, and $\CC^*\times X \to X$ be a holomorphic $\CC^*$ action that leaves $Y$ invariant.
-If $X$ admits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold} with subsets $X^0$, $X^\pm$, $X_\alpha^\pm$, then $Y$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition with corresponding subsets
+\begin{mainthm}[Bia{\l}ynicki--Birula decomposition for a properly embedded complex submanifold of a complex manifold with a $\CC^*$ action] Let $X$ be a finite-dimensional complex manifold, $Y \subset X$ be a properly embedded complex submanifold, and $\CC^*\times X \to X$ be a holomorphic $\CC^*$ action such that $Y$ is $\CC^*$-invariant with at least one fixed point.
+If $X$ admits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition as in Definition \ref{maindefn:BB_decomposition_complex_manifold} with subsets $X^0$, $X^\pm$, $X_\alpha^\pm$, then $Y$ inherits a plus (respectively, minus or mixed) Bia{\l}ynicki--Birula decomposition with corresponding subsets